 The German Christmas cookies Aachener Printen is a gingerbread that was created 1820 in the German city Aachen.
 So what is a Printe?
 It comes from english “print” and dutch “prent”.
 Back then they used a special carved wooden model that what used to print the cookies (see picture of the form).

 Original Aachener Printen are only these ones that are made in the city of Aachen and some of the cities close by, the name is protected and copy righted.
 Baking them in the USA can be difficult because you need special ingredients.
-You may find them online, see below.
-Happy Baking!
+The recipe is using Pot ash. what is that?

 500 g sugar beet sirup (Zuckerruebensirup, see below)